jkachmar/alpine-haskell-stack/README.md

 Then, compile this project in Docker by running `make build-fast`.

-Finally, start a `ghcid` development loop with `make ghcid`; this loop uses `stack --docker` to spawn a container in which
+Finally, start a `ghcid` development loop with `make ghcid`; this loop uses `stack --docker` to spawn a container in which GHC recompiles everything whenever it detects changes in your code.

 Try changing something in `executables/Main.hs` and see the changes reflected in `ghcid`!